xupei0610/Backtracking-Search/ReadMe.md

   Originated!

-   **The above three files can be run who will randomly generate a corresponding puzzle with random size.
-You can solve it yourself or just press ‘enter’ key for inspecting two solutions, one of which is obtained during generating the puzzle and one of which is gotten via Backtracking Search.**
+   **The above three files can be run and will randomly generate a corresponding puzzle with random size.
+You can solve it yourself or just press the ‘enter’ key for inspecting two solutions, one of which is obtained during generating the puzzle and one of which is gotten via Backtracking Search.**

   6. _**test.py**_ is the **main** program basically.

   This file provides some brief introduction to this set of program; and can solve **all** the test puzzles provided in the class GitHub, and a randomly generated Sudoku which is considered as the additional work for my striving for an A.

-  This file solves the Crypt and Kenken via manually calling the class BT() due to no implement for these two kinds of puzzle in this set of program.
+  This file solves the Crypt and Kenken via manually calling the class BT() due to no implement for these two kinds of puzzles in this set of program.

    Originated of course.